pliugithub/MachineLearning/sequence.md

             * If any figure/table is copied, in the caption add "This figure/table is from reference [#]"
             * At the end of your report, you have to attach a copy of your source code.
 At the top of the source code, add reference to the orginal source code file unless you write everything from scratch.
 You should not just pointing to the repo, you have to be show the URL of the current file you copied from.
             * **HIGHLIGHT** all lines of code that you wrote yourself, or modified.
-    * One or two students in a project group.
     * What should be the right topic?
 You are encouraged to solve something related to what we taught in the classroom.
 Gather your data and think about what kind of algorithm is the best fit for your problem and try different parameter/network structure.
         * Find some realworld data and use machine learning to solve it.
 For example, [NYC OpenData](https://opendata.cityofnewyork.us) has lots of data avaliable.
 If you are doing image recgnization, You could take some photos and test.
         * List of suggested project topics can be found [here](./projects/readme.md).
 This can be starting point for your projects.